mrpapersonic/random/README.md

 ### garf.cpp
 this was a joke program i made when garf wanted to put ads on 1123.best

+### intro.py
+originally created to extract all of the yuru yuri intros

 ### mmltonsf.bat
 this is a conversion of a script from bash to batch, it just makes compiling nsfs from mmls easier